DavorMar/rustautogui/README.md

 ## Major changes:
+For more detail, check CHANGELOG.md

 - 1.0.0 - introduces segmented match mode
 - 2.0.0 - removed most of panics and crashes
 - 2.1.0 - fixed on keyboard, some methods arguments / returns changed and will cause code breaking.
 - 2.2.0 - loading multiple images, loading images from memory
+- 2.3.0 - rework and improvement on Segmented match mode
+- 2.4.0 - many additional functions for mouse and keyboard